Man sentenced to death for murder of Nebraska store clerk

 “Trail’s words and actions demonstrate he had no regard for the life of Sydney Loofe beyond his own personal pleasures,” Johnson said.

-Trail joins death row even though Nebraska rarely carries out executions, currently lacks the drugs it needs to do so and isn’t likely to get them anytime soon.
+Trail becomes the 12th man on death row in Nebraska, a state that rarely carries out executions, currently lacks the drugs it needs to do so and isn’t likely to get them anytime soon.

 Trail missed much of his own trial after slashing his neck in the courtroom in 2019 and yelling, “Bailey is innocent, and I curse you all.”

+Trail’s court-appointed attorney, Ben Murray, said his client would appeal the sentence at least initially, but he didn’t know if Trail would continue to do so over the long term, as other Nebraska death-row inmates have done.

+In Nebraska, all death penalty sentences are automatically appealed.
+The state’s most recent execution was of convicted murderer Carey Dean Moore in 2018.
+Before that, Nebraska’s last execution was in 1997.

 Authorities said Trail and Boswell were captured on video at a Home Depot in Lincoln on Nov.
-15, 2017, buying tools used to dismember Loofe, hours before Loofe’s death and while she was still at work.
+15, 2017, buying tools used to dismember Loofe, hours before her death and while she was still at work.

 In court documents, Assistant Nebraska Attorney General Sandra Allen said Trail has a history of “serious assaultive or terrorizing criminal activity” and that Loofe’s murder “manifested exceptional depravity by ordinary standards of morality and intelligence.”

 Boswell was convicted in October of first-degree murder, conspiracy to commit murder and improper disposal of human remains for her role in Loofe’s death.
-Prosecutors are also seeking the death penalty for Boswell, but a three-judge panel won’t begin hearing evidence to determine her fate until June 30.
+Prosecutors are also seeking the death penalty for Boswell; a three-judge panel will start hearing evidence to determine her fate June 30.

-If she’s sentenced to death, Boswell will become Nebraska’s first and only female death-row inmate.
+If she’s sentenced to death, Boswell will become Nebraska’s first female death-row inmate.

 Follow Grant Schulte on Twitter: https://twitter.com/GrantSchulte